Piano-Walrus/duelCafeCardScripts/README.md

 | 8 | The Extra Monster Zone closest to Player 1's Field Spell Zone |
 | 108 | The other Extra Monster Zone |

-**Note:** Add 100 to any of the following to specifically indicate Player 2's equivalent zone
+**NOTE:** Add 100 to any of the following to specifically indicate Player 2's equivalent zone

 | Zone Index  | Description |
 | :--- | :--- |